Open-KO/KnightOnline/README.md

 Considering contributing?
 Great!
 That's what this project's for.
 We'll typically accept most PRs, but please be aware of a few ground rules:

+### It must respect our project goals
-1. The PR respects our goals as outlined above (no asset changes, features must exist in 1.298 and behave correctly in both the official client & server, etc.)
+The PR must respect our goals as outlined above.
+That is, no asset changes, features must exist in 1.298 and behave correctly in both the official client & server, etc.

+### It must be made / written by you
-2. The change must have been made / written by you.
+The change must have been made / written by you.
 If contributing on behalf of someone else, then this should be acknowledged.

-3. **No AI use.**
+### No AI use
 This is somewhat coupled with 2 (as the code must be your own), but as enticing as AI is for "convenience", and how much it is pushed in virtually all areas of our day-to-day life, it is a poor replacement for a human's own critical thinking.
 The purpose of this project is for academic/learning purposes.
 You should not be trying to learn from AI.